jrmartino/pass-grant-loader/README.md

 ### Connection properties file (connection.properties)
-This file must contain the values for the URL, user, and password needed to attach to COEUS's Oracle database.
-The URL for a database used with the Oracle driver typically looks like
+This file must contain the values for the URL, user, and password needed to attach to COEUS's Oracle database, and the local directory lookup service.
+The URL for a database used with the Oracle driver typically looks like this: jdbc:oracle:thin:@host.name.institution:1521:service-name
-this: jdbc:oracle:thin:@host.name.institution:1521:service-name

 We also put the connection parameters for the directory lookup service which provides us a mapping between a user's employee id and their Hopkins ID. these values are the service's base URL, and the credentials needed to access the service